gvsu-cis641/gvsu-cis641/README.md

 ---

+## Textbook

+The textbook for this class is **required**!

+**Systems Analysis and Design: An Object-Oriented Approach with UML.
+Dennis, Wixom, and Tegarden.
+Sixth edition.**
+ISBN: 978-1-119-55991-7

+*Note*: older editions *should* be fine, though I've been told that the newest edition has the cheapest options available for purchase/rent.

+Each week I will assign readings and will sporadically assign problems from the textbook (problems will be mirrored in Blackboard if you're worried about version).
+Please keep up with the readings as they will go a long way to contextualizing what we discuss in class!

+---

 ## Research Paper Presentations

 Each student will need to present **at least one** research paper prior to the end of class.
 It is your responsibility to sign up for a paper - if you do not sign up you will lose a significant amount of points in the course.